NSYNC discography

 American boy band NSYNC has released four studio albums and 18 singles.
 The band first charted in 1996 and released their self-titled debut album in 1997.
 Their debut studio album 'N SYNC (1997) was preceded by the lead single "I Want You Back", which entered the top five in New Zealand and the United Kingdom, and the top 20 in the United States.
 Supported by the commercial success of its lead single "Bye Bye Bye", their third studio album No Strings Attached (2000) debuted with 2.4 million copies sold in the first week.
 The second single, "It's Gonna Be Me", reached number one on the US Billboard Hot 100.
 Their first two studio albums were certified Diamond by the Recording Industry Association of America.
-Celebrity, their fourth and last studio album, was released in 2001 and the final single ”Girlfriend” in 2002.
+Celebrity, their fourth and last studio album, was released in 2001 and the single ”Girlfriend” in 2002.